-6.18 Regulators
+Regulators

-Regulators are used to control and direct the gas flows in the system using either pressure or flow control and may be bypassed when not required.
+Regulators are used to control and direct the gas flows in the system using either pressure or flow control.
+They may be bypassed when not required.
 They are also used as pressure protection devices.
-Regulators induce a pressure drop when they are used to control flows or pressures, and may be limited to a maximum design flow or pressure drop which is modelled in the analysis.
-A zero pressure drop is assumed where a regulator is bypassed.
+Regulators induce a pressure drop when used to control flows or pressures, and they may be limited to a maximum design flow or pressure drop which is modelled in the analysis.
+A zero-pressure drop is assumed where a regulator is bypassed.

-National Grid will ensure that regulators are used effectively within network analysis models, in conjunction with compressor and multijunction configurations to maximise the capability of the system.
-The configurations used will be subject to other constraining factors such as compressor emissions levels, discharge temperatures, efficient fuel usage and operation within compressor performance envelopes.
+We ensure that regulators are used effectively within network analysis models, in conjunction with compressor and multijunction configurations to maximise the capability of the system.
+The configurations used will be subject to other constraining factors such as:

+compressor emissions levels

+discharge temperatures

+efficient fuel usage

+operation within compressor performance envelopes.

-6.19 Multi-junctions
+Multi-junctions

 Multi-junctions are complex arrangements of pipework, valves, regulators and other plant that are used to interconnect pipeline systems and control the flow of gas through the main pipelines in the NTS.
 Multi-junctions can be located close to compressor stations, and so there is a close interaction between the configurations used at these sites.

 The configuration of multi-junctions can have a considerable effect on the network capability and the distribution of gas quality achieved across a distribution network.

-National Grid will ensure that different operational configurations at multi-junctions are used effectively within the network analysis models, to maximise the capability of the system, subject to other constraining factors such as emissions levels, discharge temperatures, efficient compressor operation and CV shrinkage levels.
+We will ensure that different operational configurations at multi-junctions are used effectively within the network analysis models, to maximise the capability of the system, subject to other constraining factors such as:

+emissions levels

+discharge temperatures

+efficient compressor operation

+calorific value (CV) shrinkage levels.

-6.20 Gas Quality and Temperatures
+Gas quality and temperature

-Gas quality and temperature effects will be modelled using the network analysis software to ensure accuracy and to monitor their effect on the pressure and flows calculated within the network.
-The effect of pipeline altitude above sea level on gas pressure within the pipeline will also be modelled.
+We model gas quality and temperature effects using the network analysis software to ensure accuracy and to monitor their effect on the pressure and flows calculations within the network.
+The effect of pipeline altitude above sea level on gas pressure within the pipeline is also modelled.

-Temperature effects modelled will include the effect of heat losses through pipe walls to the surround ground, cooling as gas travels through regulators and aftercoolers, and heating as gas travels through a compressor.
-The effect of changes in ambient air temperature on the operation of compressors and aftercoolers will also be modelled.
+Temperature effects modelled include:

+heat losses through pipe walls to the surround ground

+cooling as gas travels through regulators and aftercoolers

+heating as gas travels through a compressor

+ambient air temperature on the operation of compressors and aftercoolers

+ground temperature effects on gas in the pipelines.

-National Grid will use estimated gas quality and temperature values for supplies as inputs to the network analysis models, to allow tracking of gas quality and temperature values as gas flows through the network.
-Estimated values will be derived from data provided by producers and Shippers, as well as historically observed values.
+We use estimated gas quality and temperatures for supplies as inputs to the network analysis models and as gas flows through the network.
+Estimated values are derived from data provided by producers and Shippers, as well as historically observed values.

-In order that consistent CVs are used for planning across the NTS and Distribution Networks, estimated CVs will be provided to the DNOs ahead of the annual OCS process.
-The CV assumptions quoted by DNs in their OCS and UNC OAD Section H data will be used to convert demand information to standard volumetric flows at a standard CV.
+In order that consistent CVs are used for planning across the NTS and DNs, estimated CVs are provided by us to the DNOs.
+The CV assumptions quoted by DNs in their OCS and UNC Offtake Arrangement Document (OAD) Section H data are used to convert demand information to standard volumetric flows at a standard CV.

-6.20.1 Wobbe index
+Wobbe index

-The Wobbe index for any gas taken from the NTS must not be less than 47.2 MJ/m3 and not greater than 51.41 MJ/m3 under normal circumstances as described in the Gas Safety (Management) Regulations (GSMR).
-If a lower Wobbe index is observed at offtakes during the analysis, the network may be reconfigured to bring the impacted offtakes back into specification.
+The Wobbe index describes the way in which the gas burns.
+Any gas taken from the NTS must not be less than 47.2 MJ/m3 and not greater than 51.41 MJ/m3 under normal circumstances as described in the Gas Safety (Management) Regulations (GSMR).
+If a lower Wobbe index is observed at offtakes, during the analysis, the network is reconfigured to bring the impacted offtakes back into specification.
 It should be noted that this may constrain network capability.